Second pedestrian struck at strike picket line, both drivers charged

 The unidentified driver was charged with dangerous driving.

-A picket line with workers from CUPE 1656 began Monday at the airport, and other Region work site locations.
+A picket line with workers from CUPE 1656 began Monday at the airport, and other region work site locations.
 Picketers had parked their cars across the street from the airport on Fountain.

-Regional Police had put out messages on social media about how drivers need to be careful around the site of the picket lines.
+Regional police had put out messages on social media about how drivers need to be careful around the site of the picket lines.

 CUPE 1656 is set to stage a rally outside the Region of Waterloo headquarters building on Frederick Street in Kitchener, at 1:00, Tuesday afternoon.